isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).

-In order to be eligible to take a designated flight, they are required to:
+To be eligible for the designated flight, they are required to:
 <ol style="font-size:18px; list-style-type:disc;">
-  <li style="font-size:18px; line-height:1.5;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and </li>
+  <li style="font-size:18px; line-height:1.5;">Remained in Hong Kong or Singapore in the last 14 consecutive days before departing from Hong Kong. </li>
-  <li style="font-size:18px; line-height:1.5;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
+  <li style="font-size:18px; line-height:1.5;">Take a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong.
+The test result must be issued by testing institutions recognised by the Hong Kong Government, and be in English stating the following:
   <ol style="font-size:18px; list-style-type:lower-roman;">
-  <li style="font-size:18px; line-height:1.5;">Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>
+  <li style="font-size:18px; line-height:1.5;">Pass holder name, date of birth, and passport number (as indicated in his/her passport);</li>
-    <li style="font-size:18px; line-height:1.5;">A negative COVID-19 PCR test result;</li>
+    <li style="font-size:18px; line-height:1.5;">Negative COVID-19 PCR test result;</li>
-    <li style="font-size:18px; line-height:1.5;">Date and time when the COVID-19 PCR test was taken; and</li>
+    <li style="font-size:18px; line-height:1.5;">Date and time the COVID-19 PCR test was taken; and</li>
     <li style="font-size:18px; line-height:1.5;">Name of the testing institution where the test was taken.</li>
     </ol>
   </li>
   </ol>

-Travellers are responsible for making their own appointments with the testing institutions in Hong Kong to take their pre-departure COVID-19 PCR test.
-They must also bear the cost of their test.
+Pass holders are responsible for making their own appointments with the testing institutions in Hong Kong to take their pre-departure COVID-19 PCR test.
 Please check with the listed testing institutions for the cost of the test.

 The designated flights from Hong Kong to Singapore are: